MicrosoftDocs/data-api-builder-docs/data-api-builder/run-using-container.md

 ```

 When using your own Docker compose file, make sure you update your docker-compose file to point to the configuration file you want to use.

+**NOTE:**

+When running a Data API builder container in Docker, you'll see that only the HTTP endpoint is mapped.
+If you want your Docker container to support HTTPS for local development, you'll need to provide your own SSL/TLS certificate and private key files required for SSL/TLS encryption and expose the HTTPS port.

+Reverse proxies can also be used to implement HTTPS and proxy requests to your application layer using http protocol within a containerized application.
+Some of useful reverse proxies for https implementation:

+* Nginx
+* Envoy
+* Traefix, etc.